Pavanreddy56/pavans-resume/DEPLOYMENT.md

 2. Make sure the first part matches your actual API Gateway URL
 3. Rebuild and re-upload to S3

-## Problem: Login succeeds but dashboard is empty
+## Problem: Login fails with "Invalid credentials"

 **Solution**:
-1. Go to DynamoDB → Tables
+1. Make sure you're using exactly: `Pavan56` and `Pavanreddy56@`
-2. Check if the table exists and has the correct name
+2. Check for typos in username/password
-3. Lambda might not have created the admin user - try logging in again
+3. The login is case-sensitive

 ## Problem: Can't upload files to S3